Supporting Your Student

 1. When they express interest in studying abroad…

-There are several ways for students to explore opportunities and find a program that fits their academic and professional goals.
+There are several ways for students to explore opportunities and find a program that fits their goals.

-- Have your student identify their goals by encouraging them to go to the Advising and Resource Center and having them meet with their Academic Advisor.
-Students with general questions about the study abroad process can stop by the Advising and Resource Center to speak with one of our student employees, called Program Assistants.
+- Advising and Resource Center and Academic Advisors: Students with general questions about the study abroad process can stop by the Advising and Resource Center during walk-in hours to speak with one of our student employees, called Program Assistants.
 We also encourage students to meet with their academic advisor to discuss how studying abroad will fit within their plan of study.
+Both of these resources can help your student identify their goals for study abroad.

-- Your student can research potential programs by doing an online program search.
-The University uses an online platform called “My Study Abroad” to house program brochure pages and process applications.
+- Program Search: The University uses an online platform called “My Study Abroad” to house program brochure pages and process applications.
 Encourage your student to narrow their search by experimenting with the search parameters and finding programs that align with their personal, academic, and professional goals.

-- Your student should narrow their program options by scheduling an appointment with an Education Abroad Coordinator or going to their college study abroad office.
-Once your student has a few programs of interest, encourage them to meet with the Education Abroad Coordinator who advises for those programs to answer their specific questions about each program.
+- Education Abroad Coordinators or college study abroad offices: Once your student has a few programs of interest, encourage them to scheduling an appointment with the Education Abroad Coordinator who advises for those programs to answer their specific questions about each program.
 If your student is interested in programs administered by the academic colleges, direct them to visit their office, as they will be able to answer questions about their programs.
 Go to the College Study Abroad Offices page for more information.

-- Encourage your student to understand their finances by meeting with the Office of Student Financial Aid and exploring scholarship opportunities.
+- Office of Student Financial Aid and Scholarships: Encourage your student to understand their finances by meeting with the Office of Student Financial Aid and exploring scholarship opportunities.
 Students can visit the Office of Student Financial Aid to understand how their financial aid package applies to study abroad.
 Additionally, Illinois scholarships and national scholarships are available to many students and can help offset program costs.

 2. When they apply…

-Application requirements will vary depending on the type of program.
-The standard requirements will be an Illinois transcript, a photocopy of your student's passport (or proof that they have applied for one), and a disciplinary action questionnaire.
+Application requirements will vary depending on the program.
+The standard requirements will be responses to short answer questions, an Illinois transcript, a photocopy of your student's passport (or proof that they have applied for one), and a disciplinary action questionnaire.

 Important note: Encourage your student to make sure that their passport is valid six months beyond their return date.